If you live in one of the apartment communities we manage, this section of our website is just for you.

-A tenant who experiences domestic violence cannot be evicted as a result of that violence — it is strictly prohibited by federal law.
+A tenant who experiences domestic violence cannot be evicted or face adverse action as a result of that violence — it is strictly prohibited by federal law.

 Home Forward may not deny assistance or admission to an applicant on the basis of the applicant’s current or past status as a victim of domestic violence, dating violence, stalking or sexual assault if the applicant otherwise qualifies for assistance or admission.